mhassan72/API-suuq/README.md

-# Express TypeScript Authentication API
+# Suuq.io API

 ## Description
-This project is a RESTful API built using TypeScript and Express.
+This project is a RESTful API for Suuq.io, an online marketplace.
-It includes user registration and authentication features, with secure password handling and JWT-based authentication.
+It provides user registration, authentication, and dynamic functionality to support Suuq.io's marketplace features.
+Built with TypeScript and Express, the API ensures clean code, scalability, and security.

 ## Features
 - User registration with hashed secrets (passwords)
-- JWT token generation and decoding
+- JWT token-based authentication for secure access
-- Structured codebase following OOP principles
+- Structured, reusable codebase using OOP principles
-- Connection to DynamoDB via a reusable `BaseModel` class
+- Connection to DynamoDB via a `BaseModel` class
-- Dynamic routing for scalability
+- Dynamic routing for modular and scalable API endpoints

 ## Prerequisites
 - Node.js (version 14 or later)